jcoeiii/RMT/README.md

 reading/updating/inserting rows, to and from the Sql database in one place.
 Note that some of the sub-forms have not been updated to use this object 100% yet.

+(Note: make sure your database file [tugMain.db3] is in correct loc, line #24 in FormMain.cs)